- The evaluation is based on 5 Competencies with a total of 16 behaviors plus policy compliance

 - The appraisal process utilizes a five-point rating scale

-- Minimum of four touch points throughout the year:
+- Minimum touch points throughout the year:

 Core Competencies Evaluation (CCE)